w3f/polkadot-wiki/docs/learn/how-to/rebond-tokens.md

 2\.
 Select "**Rebond funds** ":

 ![](../../assets/how-to/65032556831.png)
-3. On the window that opens up, enter the amount you want to rebond or leave the profiled amount if you want to rebond the entire amount that's unbonding:
+3. On the window that opens up, enter the amount you want to rebond or leave the pre-filled amount if you want to rebond the entire amount that's unbonding:

 ![](../../assets/how-to/65032556845.png)